Frank-win/Dipole_antenna_design/Dipole_antenna_project/README.md

 📝 Notes

-The Results from the far firled radiation pattern and the gain value indicates it is omni-directional
+The Results from the far field radiation pattern and the gain value indicates it is omni-directional

 Results may vary depending on mesh settings and boundary conditions.

 Contributions and suggestions are welcome.